erfanara/college-part-ccna-notes/04-subneting-superneting/README.md

 ---
 - 172.17.128.0/18
-- split to networks with 8 host:
+- split to 8 networks:

 (128 = 10 000 000)